 By incorporating allergy testing and treatment into our ENT practice we are able to treat patients much more effectively.
 If patients are having trouble breathing through their nose, post nasal drainage, rhinitis or frequent sinus infection, Virginia ENT is the clear choice to explore whether allergies might be an underlying cause.

 Allergy tests are designed to gather specific information on whether or not you have allergies and, if so, determine the type and severity.
-We test for environmental allergies, as these commonly effect the ear, nose and/or throat.
+We test for environmental allergies, as these commonly affect the ear, nose and/or throat.
 This information allows the physicians to provide the best possible treatment options to you.
 Our Allergy Nurses safely and efficiently test your skin using tiny amounts of commonly troublesome allergens based on our geographic location.
 Skin testing is performed by the “prick” method, which is often more sensitive than blood testing in detecting the presence of seasonal and perennial allergies.
 This allows desensitization with immunotherapy to begin at the highest safe concentration for each individual patient, expediting time to the most therapeutic dose where a patient gets relief.
 If a patient’s skin is too sensitive or if a patient’s medications interfere with skin testing, a blood test can be done as an alternative.

 After completion of the allergy test, patients who are found to have allergies which would benefit from treatment will be scheduled to meet with our Nurse Practitioner, Wendy Bond, to learn more about the various treatment options and formulate the best individualized treatment plan.